 The Fund may effect short sales of securities.
 A short sale involves the sale of a security that the Fund does not own in anticipation of purchasing the same security (or a security exchangeable therefore) at a later date at a lower price.
 When selling short, the Fund must borrow the security sold short and will be obligated to return the security to the lender.
 This is accomplished by a later purchase of the security by the Fund to close its short position.
-When the Fund effects a short sale, it must maintain collateral in a segregated account consisting of cash or liquid securities with a value equal to the current market value of the securities sold short less any cash deposited with its broker.
-Other than as noted below, the Fund may not sell a security short if, as a result of that sale, the current value of securities short so long as, as a result of that sale, the current value of securities short so long as, as a result of that sale, the current value of securities short so long as, as a result of the Fund's net assets.
+When the Fund effects a short sale, it must maintain collateral in a segregated account consisting of cash or liquid securities with a value equal to the current market value of the security short if, as a result of that sale, the current value of securities sold short by the Fund would exceed 10% of the value of the Fund's net assets.
+The Fund may sell securities short so long as, as a result of that sale, the current value of securities short so long as, as a result of the Fund's net assets.